Phrasing

 of Pitman's Shorthand.

-employment, if the verbatim notes have to be kept as part of the
+employment, if the notes have to be kept as part of the

 Keeping

-against the fine movements you are doing your best to make,
+against the fine movements you are trying to make,

 and its length gives it added leverage.
 These things